Wabinab/Xenoblade-Chronicles-3-The-Book/src/34_joran.md

 "That's the thing...
 Mimi and the others are doing their best.
 I need to as well.
 Anything to help me get an edge.
 So..."

-"Aaahhh...
+"_Aaahhh_...
 'Mimi' is it?
 That's what you call her?
 The one with the long ears?"

 "Yeah.
 We've always been in the same colony."